deepaucksharma/qualtrics-new-relic-nps-poc/README.md

 ### Common Issues:

 - **Services Not Starting**: Check that ports 3000, 3001, and 3002 are not in use
-- **Template Literal Errors**: If you see errors about unexpected tokens in the sample-app service, ensure you're using string concatenation instead of template literals in any server-side code
+- **JavaScript Loading Issues**: If you see 404 errors for JavaScript files, check that the `/public/js/app.js` file exists and is properly referenced
 - **Integration Service Not Receiving Webhooks**: Verify network connectivity between containers
 - **Events Not Appearing in New Relic**: Verify your Insert API Key and check the Integration Service logs
 - **Missing Dependencies**: If you see errors about missing modules, try rebuilding the containers with `docker-compose build --no-cache`
 - **Webhook Simulation Errors**: Check the results tab for detailed error information
+- **User ID or Session ID Not Appearing**: Try switching to the fallback mode by clicking "Loading..." after a few seconds

+For more detailed troubleshooting information, see the [troubleshooting guide](./docs/troubleshooting.md).

 ## License